 Types of Systems and Coverage.
-Family allowance programs are of two types: universal and employment-related.
+Family allowance programs are generally of three types: universal, employment-related, and social assistance.
 The first category, in principle, provides allowances to all resident families with a specified number of children.
-The second category provides allowances to all wage and salary workers and, in some cases, the self-employed.
-A few systems cover some categories of nonemployed persons as well.
+The second category provides allowances to all wage and salary workers and, in some cases, to self-employed and nonemployed persons.
 Most employment-related programs continue to pay family allowances to insured persons with dependent children in their care when they retire or are temporarily off the job and receiving sickness, unemployment, work injury, disability, or other benefits.
 Employment-related family programs also pay allowances to widows of social security beneficiaries.
+The third category provides allowances to persons or households whose resources fall below a calculated standard, usually based on subsistence needs

 Source of Funds.
 The differences in family allowance programs are reflected in the methods used for financing.
-In universal systems, the entire cost is usually covered by general revenue.
+In universal and social assistance systems, the entire cost is usually covered by general revenue, although some programs may be financed with earmarked taxes or solidarity transfers from contributory programs.
 By contrast, countries linking eligibility with employment meet the cost of allowances entirely or in considerable part from employer contributions, usually at a uniform percentage-of-payroll rate.
 If employer contributions do not cover the entire cost, the remainder is usually met from a government subsidy.
 Few countries require an employee contribution toward family allowances, although some require self-employed persons to contribute.